GoTyme Bank (South Africa)

+Headquartered in Johannesburg, Gauteng, the company was founded in 2015.
+GoTyme is a division of financial services corporation Tyme Group, which operates banks under the GoTyme name in various markets, including Singapore, Indonesia, Vietnam, and the Philippines.

-Unlike major commercial banks in SA, TymeBank does not have any physical bank branches and relies on an Android banking App, and Internet Banking site and a partnership with two retail chains, Pick n Pay and Boxer, to host a national network of self-service kiosks that facilitate the account opening process.
+Unlike major commercial banks in SA, GoTyme does not have any physical bank branches and relies on an Android banking App, and Internet Banking site and a partnership with two retail chains, Pick n Pay and Boxer, to host a national network of self-service kiosks that facilitate the account opening process.

-The Prudential Authority of the South African Reserve Bank (SARB), granted permission for TymeBank to operate exclusively online on 28 September 2017.
+The Prudential Authority of the South African Reserve Bank (SARB), granted permission for GoTyme (then TymeBank) to operate exclusively online on 28 September 2017.

+The bank rebranded from TymeBank to GoTyme Bank in January 2026, aligning itself with branding already used in foreign markets, such as the Philippines.
+A new app was released at the time of rebranding, and existing TymeBank clients could continue using their old physical cards.